(See also Overview of Headache.)

 If people have had a spinal tap, the diagnosis is usually obvious, and testing is rarely needed.

-If they have not had a spinal tap, imaging tests of the brain, such as magnetic resonance imaging (MRI), may be done.
+If people have not had a spinal tap, imaging tests of the brain, such as magnetic resonance imaging (MRI), may be done.
 Before the imaging test, a contrast agent is injected into a vein, usually in an arm or a hand.
 The contrast agent is used to provide greater detail.

 If the headache persists after such treatment, doctors may inject a small amount of the person’s blood into the space between the spine and the meninges in the lower back.
 This procedure, called an epidural blood patch, slows the leakage of cerebrospinal fluid, regardless of where the leak is or what caused it.